A Performance Improvement Activities Solution

 - Approved by the ABFM as an alternative program to fulfill a Performance Improvement Activity

 This Performance Improvement in Practice activity, METRIC: Diabetes Improving Patient Care, has been reviewed and is acceptable for up to 20 Prescribed credits by the American Academy of Family Physicians.
-Term of approval begins 01/01/2016.
-Term of approval is for two years from this date.
+Term of approval begins 1/01/2018.
+Term of approval is for one year from this date.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The AAFP is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.